mikebronner/laravel-model-caching/README.md

 - using transactions.
 If you are using transactions, you will likely have to manually flush the cache, see [issue #305](https://github.com/GeneaLabs/laravel-model-caching/issues/305).
 ```

+### Model Events on Cache Hits
+Model `retrieved` events are now fired for models and collections returned from the cache, ensuring consistent event behaviour whether or not results came from the database.

 [![installation guide cover](https://user-images.githubusercontent.com/1791050/36356190-fc1982b2-14a2-11e8-85ed-06f8e3b57ae8.png)](https://vimeo.com/256318402)

 ## Installation
 Be sure to not require a specific version of this package when requiring it:
 ```
-composer require genealabs/laravel-model-caching
+composer require mikebronner/laravel-model-caching
 ```

 ### Gotchas If Using With Lumen
 The following steps need to be figured out by you and implemented in your Lumen
 app.
 Googling for ways to do this provided various approaches to this.

+1. Register the package to load in Lumen:
+    ```php
+    $app->register(GeneaLabs\LaravelModelCaching\Providers\Service::class);
+    ```
-1. Make sure your Lumen app can load config files.
+2. Make sure your Lumen app can load config files.
-2. Publish this package's config file to the location your app loads config
+3. Publish this package's config file to the location your app loads config
    files from.

 ## Upgrade Notes